KJasman/CSC360-Handbook/Chapter1.typ

 *Stashing Changes*

 Stashing allows you to save your uncommitted changes temporarily without committing them.
-You might want to stash your
+You might want to stash your changes temporarily to allow for pulling changes from a remote source.

 ```sh
 git stash